project-sunbird/project-sunbird.github.io/pages/features-documentation/lessonplan.md

 published: true
 allowSearch: true
 ---
-Lesson plan is a structured outline of a given topic/unit/chapter to be taught in any given day.
+Lesson plan is a structured outline of a given topic, unit, chapter to be taught on any given day.
 Lesson plan aids to streamline teaching and create an engaging learning experience.

 ## Prerequisites